vrooje/ScienceTeamGuide/Draft Guide.md

 ### Press strategy

-After the beta test, once a launch date is agreed, we can start talking about press releases and how best to coordinate the website's launch.
+After testing has been underway and a launch date is being discussed, we can start talking about press releases and how best to coordinate the website's launch.
 In most cases the press release should come from the science team - after all, you're better equipped to deal with your own science than we are.

 We have found that the best model is to have one institute issue a press release and for any other institutions to coordinate with the lead.
 This varies project to project.